Asiana Treks and Tours

 Flight and weather conditions:

-Flights depend on weather conditions and are often postponed or canceled due to low visibility and weather conditions.
-The airport's location makes it one of the world's most dangerous, with a short runway on a steep slope that makes it challenging for pilots.
+Flights are often postponed or cancelled due to low visibility, depending on weather conditions.
+The airport's location makes it one of the world's most challenging, with a short runway on a steep slope that poses a significant risk to pilots.
 Lukla Airport has a short runway on a steep slope, making it challenging for pilots due to the rugged terrain.
 Unpredictable weather can lead to flight delays or cancellations, adding a touch of adventure to your plans.
-Please be sure to prepare for the plan; we strongly recommend allocating an additional three days in case of unfavourable weather conditions.
-This will help avoid long-day waits in Ramechhap.
+Please prepare for the plan; we strongly recommend allocating an additional three days in case of unfavourable weather conditions.
+This will help avoid long waits in Ramechhap.
 However, Lukla flights depart from Ramechhap/Manthali during peak seasons in March, April, May, October, and November.
-Ramechhap/Manthali is approximately a 4-to 5-hour drive from Kathmandu.
+Ramechhap/Manthali is approximately a 4- to 5-hour drive from Kathmandu.
 Conversely, flights operate from Kathmandu during non-peak seasons, such as January, February, June, July, August, September, and December.
 Flights from Kathmandu take about 35 minutes, while flights from Ramechhap take 15-20 minutes.

-Alternatives like helicopter flights or ground transportation exist if your flight is canceled for over two days.
-We advise you to fly to Phaplu and start your trek from Phaplu or opt for a 4WD drive to Salleri and start your trekking or Annapurna Base camp Trekking and begin your journey.
-This will help avoid long-day waits in Ramechhap.
+Alternatives, such as helicopter flights or ground transportation, exist if your flight is cancelled for more than two days.
+We recommend flying to Phaplu and starting your trek from there, opting for a 4WD drive to Salleri and beginning your trek, or considering the Annapurna Base Camp Trek to start your journey.
+This will help avoid long waits in Ramechhap.
 However, these options might extend your itinerary.
 We recommend booking your flights in advance, especially during peak seasons, to avoid such situations.
 This ensures you have a seat reserved and reduces the risk of last-minute changes to your itinerary.

-About the sensitive zone in Everest Base Camp Trekking:
+About the sensitive zone in the Everest Base Camp Trek:

 There are some risky areas to watch out for during the Everest Base Camp Trek.
 This trek is also known as the Everest Kalapatter trek.
 There are some risky areas to watch out for during the Everest Base Camp Trek, especially during snowfall, Mountain Hazards, and heavy rains in winter and March.
 Please follow the caution of our guides, who are familiar with these risky spots and can help navigate them safely.
-Travelers sometimes walk without a guide into different terrains and have problems; some have even lost their lives while trekking to Everest Base Camp without a guide and proper information. parts of trail can be hazardous, especially during snowfall or heavy rains in winter and March.
+Travellers sometimes walk without a guide into different terrains and have problems; some have even lost their lives while trekking to Everest Base Camp without a guide and proper information.
+Parts of the trail can be hazardous, especially during snowfall or heavy rains in winter and March.
 Our guides are familiar with these risky spots and can help navigate them safely.
-Travelers sometimes run into difficulties, and sadly, some have even lost their lives while trekking to Annapurna Base Camp without a guide and proper information.
+Travellers sometimes encounter difficulties; sadly, some have even lost their lives while trekking to Annapurna Base Camp without a guide and proper information.

 Trip Itinerary